ajh30117/portfoliowebsite/content/articles/modern technical writing/index.md

 ## Review and Conclusion

 Modern Technical Writing was a great read.
-It's short and accessible, but packed with substance and actionable steps to improve your documentation.
-Etter's book is a great resource for any writers who want advice on writing effectively and building smooth documentation processes.
+It's short and accessible, but packed with substance and actionable steps to create or improve documentation.
+The advice is especially useful if you're working on building a comprehensive documentation, wiki, or knowledge base solution.

 The e-book is available on [Amazon](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).